sketch-hq/SketchAPI/docs/pages/plugins-releases-55.md

 [_GitHub pull request_]({{ site.github_repo }}/pull/459)

-Babel would tranform `[nativeDocument] = NSApplication.sharedApplication().orderedDocuments()` assuming that it's a proper array but it's not, it's an `NSArray` so it would throw an error.
+Babel would tranform `[nativeDocument] = NSApplication.sharedApplication().orderedDocuments()` assuming that it’s a proper array but it’s not, it’s an `NSArray` so it would throw an error.

 This is a great addition with the URL example from earlier.
 We can confidently check if there is a current document open or not.